wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/abraham.md

 - The founder of the covenant between God and the Israelites, through which God promised to make Abraham's descendants a great nation (Genesis 12:1-3, 15:18)
 - The ancestor of Jesus (Matthew 1:1-17)

+## Historical context

+Abraham is a central figure in the Abrahamic religions as previousley mentioned, including Judaism, Christianity, and Islam.
+His life, as per religious tradition, is thought to have taken place around 2000 BCE, though it's important to note that this is not a historically verifiable timeline since written history doesn't extend well that far back in the Middle East.

+Abraham's story begins in the Book of Genesis, where it's mentioned that he was born in Ur of the Chaldeans, an ancient city-state in the region we now call southern Iraq.
+This location, situated between the Tigris and Euphrates rivers, is part of Mesopotamia, one of the cradles of human civilization.
+In Abraham's time, this region was likely a complex landscape of various city-states, small kingdoms, and tribal alliances.

+Abraham's father, Terah, decided to move the family from Ur towards Canaan, but they ended up settling in Haran.
+Haran was located further north, near the modern border between Turkey and Syria.
+It was an important hub of trade and exerted a considerable amount of cultural and religious influence in the region.

+Abraham's journey continued when the Elohim commanded him to leave Haran and travel to Canaan.
+The land of Canaan corresponds roughly to today's Israel, Palestine, Lebanon, and parts of Jordan and Syria, with a location along the eastern Mediterranean Sea, a region often referred to as the Levant.
+In biblical times, Canaan was a patchwork of various city-states, each having its own king.

+During a severe famine, Abraham and his wife Sarai (later renamed Sarah) undertook a journey to Egypt.
+Egypt, a remarkable civilization in northeast Africa, was one of the world's earliest and longest-lasting civilizations, centered along the fertile Nile River.
+It would have been a powerful kingdom and a hub of culture and learning in the ancient world at the time of Abraham's visit.

+Later in his life, Abraham made his home in Hebron, a city in the southern part of Canaan.
+Hebron is one of the oldest continuously inhabited towns in the world and is of great religious importance for Jews, Christians, and Muslims.
+It is in Hebron that the Cave of the Patriarchs, the supposed burial site of Abraham and Sarah, is located.

 ## In Raëlism 🔯

 Abraham is mentioned by [Yahweh]({{< relref "wiki/encyclopedia/yahweh.md" >}}) during their encounter with Raël.
 The following reference from Rael's first book, [The Book Which Tells The Truth]({{< relref "resources/the-book-which-tells-the-truth.md" >}})<sup>📖</sup>, showcases the mentioning of Abraham: